Chapter Forty Five

 “She had no father who acknowledged her, her sister was not her sister in any way other than genetics.
 She has known a life of servitude.
 Until we appeared, she was a non person.”

 Mrs. Epstein, “The resiliency of children amazes me.
 Amaya, Manolo, now Chloe.
 All over the world children adapt to things that would horrify us.
 It’s a wonder they don’t grow up to kill us all.”

 Chapter Forty Eight

 Amaya came to us almost too sophisticated, Chloe came to us completely naïve.
 Janah takes over lessons, goes slowly, starts with reading the Times online.
 Chloe reads every line of the home page, mispronounce, correct, until she begins to tire.
 Amaya does girl stuff, tries on outfits, teach even simple things, she had limited personal care skills.
 How to care for her hair, scrub elbows and feet, to clean intimate parts.
 Amaya lets her apply light makeup, explaining how less is more, particularly on a nine year old.
-Nine is a guess, she could be ten.
+Nine is a guess, she could be ten or eight.

 Amaya, “Young ladies don’t need makeup, you have clear skin, flawlessly smooth, cute spray of freckles.
 Keep it clean and your natural beauty is more than enough.
 We apply makeup only to highlight our advantages, we don’t have disadvantages.”

 Amaya begins at home with simple table manners, please and thank you.
 How to look at others to engage them, not to look down to avoid eye contact.
 There are a million lessons in her future, polite conversation, to enunciate properly, to read and comprehend, to take her farm bred math ability and turn it into making change, something she’d never had to do.
 She knows nothing of money.
 The good news is, we have plenty of helping hands and time.